 Using Vinegar for Deep Cleaning

-White vinegar is another natural cleaner that is equally as effective for eliminating urine smell.
+White vinegar is another natural cleaner that is equally effective for eliminating urine smell.
 It also has antimicrobial activity, which eliminates bacteria; its acidic characteristic counteracts the alkaline content of urine.
 Here’s how to use vinegar for deep cleaning:

 - Make a Solution: Dilute a cup of white vinegar in a cup of water and pour the solution into the spray bottle.
 For tougher stains, you can use a 2:1 ratio (more vinegar).